Examples of artificial intelligence adoption across industries

 • Retail and e-commerce

-1. Real-world AI implementation cases across industries — from Toyota and
+Real AI implementation cases across industries, from Toyota and

-5. We have gathered fresh (2024–2025) examples of AI implementation across various industries — from manufacturing and retail to agriculture and construction.
+We have gathered fresh (2024-2025) examples of AI implementation across different industries, from manufacturing and retail to agriculture and construction.

 Why AI adoption became the trend of 2025

-1. AI has become a key driver of growth because it combines three effects:
+AI has become a key growth driver because it combines three effects.

-4. Higher accuracy and faster decision-making.
-In finance, AI scoring cuts overdue payments by 15% and increases approvals by 30%.
-In healthcare, AI cuts diagnosis time fourfold.
+In finance, AI scoring reduces overdue payments by 15% and increases approvals by 30%.
+In healthcare, AI cuts diagnostic time by fourfold.

 Implementation Cases by Industry

-AI is penetrating every industry, but its impact varies.
-Some companies focus on cutting costs and optimizing processes, others on creating new products and business models.
+AI is spreading across every industry, but the impact varies.
+Some companies focus on reducing costs and optimizing processes, while others focus on creating new products and business models.
 To compare the effects, we gathered data across the main industries.

 Manufacturing

-1. Global leader Toyota built an internal AI platform on Google Cloud that lets any employee create and apply ML models without programming.
-By 2024, 10,000 models had been built on the platform — nearly 30% more than the year before.
+1. Global leader Toyota developed an internal AI platform based on Google Cloud that allows any employee to create and use ML models without programming.
+By 2024, 10,000 models had been created on the platform, almost 30% more than the year before.

-2. The company invests in training: more than 400 specialists are trained each year, and 500 devices with 3D cameras and processors for motion analysis and defect prevention are installed across 14 plants.
-AI helps predict breakdowns by analyzing tens of thousands of parameters and preventing equipment failures.
+2. The company invests in training: more than 400 specialists are trained each year, and 500 devices with 3D cameras and processors for motion analysis and defect detection are installed at 14 plants.
+AI helps predict failures by analyzing tens of thousands of parameters and preventing equipment breakdowns.

-4. A CIS example is the Atom Mind system of the Rosatom state corporation.
+4. A CIS example is Rosatom's Atom Mind system.

 5. It analyzes over 2 million process parameters, cutting equipment maintenance costs by 30% and reducing the defect rate from 2.3% to 0.9%.